Asian shares mostly higher, defying Facebook-led tech slump

 WALL STREET: Facebook's tumble, brought on by its warning to investors that it sees slower revenue growth ahead, led a decline in technology shares and snapped a three-day winning streak for the S&P 500 index, which lost 0.3 percent to 2,837.44.
 The Nasdaq composite index, which is heavily weighted with technology companies, lost 80.05 points, or 1 percent, to 7,852.18.
-But broader gains in industrial, energy and consumer goods companies helped offset those losses.
-The Dow Jones Industrial Average, whose 30 members don't include Facebook, had a much better day, rising 0.4 percent to 25,527.07.
+But broader gains in industrial, energy and consumer goods companies helped offset those losses for other benchmarks.
+The Dow Jones Industrial Average, whose 30 members don't include Facebook, advanced 0.4 percent to 25,527.07.
 The Russell 2000 index of smaller-company stocks gained 0.6 percent to 1,695.36.
 More stocks rose than fell on the New York Stock Exchange.

 TRADE: The agreement between President Donald Trump and a European delegation to work on a pact to dismantle trade barrier inspired fresh optimism among investors that trade tensions between the U.S and European Union may be on the mend.
 But it's worrying for Asian trading partners, especially China, which could lose leverage with Washington in its own disputes, especially over its imports of soybeans.